Skip to Content

 How to Tell Fake Petrified Wood

 Fake petrified wood can be told apart with the help of scratch, weight, and hot pin tests.
 Fakes are scratched by a knife or a piece of glass.
 They feel light for their size and melt under the hot needle.
-Additionally, fake petrified wood can occur in vibrant, unnatural colors like green, blue, and purple.
+Fake petrified wood can also occur in vibrant, unnatural colors like green, blue, and purple.

 To tell real petrified wood, there are some simple at-home tests.